HEGOBAK/Honors_Project/README.md

 **How to use**
 - make -- compile everything and create an exe name "huffman"
-- make clean -- deletes everything
+- make clean-all -- deletes everything
 - make re -- make clean then make